Learn how to use the TestCase class to write expressive integration tests.

 Extend your test files with TestCase to access helper methods.

-import { TestCase } from "testingcanxjs";
+import { TestClient } from "canxjs";

 import { describe, test } from "bun:test";